Fuchs246/repository.marduk/skin.titan.mod.beta.leia/README.md

 				- fixed artwork + focusedlayout position
 				- optional font style for Titles if clearlogo not available (https://i.imgur.com/asXO5CQ.jpg)
 				- adjusted layouts in generell

+		- Netflix Potser - View (525)
+				- improved layouts in generell

 	TAGS
-		- 	removed tag OVERLAY, tags are now at bottom below widget, not inside artowrk adjusted view types to use tags at bottom instead overlay (WIP) overlay based on missing artwork is still in
+		- 	removed tag OVERLAY, tags are now at bottom below widget, not inside artowrk adjusted view types to use tags at bottom instead overlay (WIP, sizing) overlay based on missing artwork is still in
 		-	toggle them on off via Slidemenu Setting in Viewtypes, or in Shortcut Section for Widgets